ClusterCockpit/ClusterCockpit/README.md

 a generic way to map to metric lists to different profling database backends.
 If you want to help develop ClusterCockpit you may want to take a look at [open issues](https://github.com/ClusterCockpit/ClusterCockpit/issues?q=is%3Aopen+is%3Aissue).

+This does not mean ClusterCockpit cannot be used, yet.
+If you are brave and accept that you may need to migrate the metric database in the future you can already install and test ClusterCockpit helping to make it a mature and robust solution for job-specific performance monitoring in HPC environments.

 --------------------------------------------------------------------------------
 Introduction